Najem Wali: Life

 In 1987 Najem Wali went to Madrid to study Spanish literature.
 In 1990 he returned to Hamburg.
 Several study visits followed, for example to Oxford in 1993 and to Florence in 1995.

 Najem Wali started writing early.
 He wrote his first story in the age of 16 and began to work as a journalist for Radio Bagdhad and a weekly magazine when he was still a student.

 His novel The Journey to Tell al-Lahm was published by Carl Hanser publishing in 2004 and by DTV in 2010.
 Having become a bestseller and been reprinted several times – especially in the Gulf States, Saudi Arabia, Iraq and Egypt, the book soon advanced to a cult novel.

-On behalf of the IOM (International Organisation for Migration) Najem Wali helped to organize the first Iraqi elections (January and February 2005) from his German exile.
+On behalf of the IOM (International Organization for Migration) Najem Wali helped to organize the first Iraqi elections (January and February 2005) from his German exile.
 In 2002 he accompanied Günter Grass on his journey to Yemen and took part in many international meetings and conferences, for the last time at the University of Haifa in March 2007 in a meeting themed "Quo Vadis Iraq?"

 Today Najem Wali mainly lives in Berlin and works as a freelance author, journalist and culture correspondent of the most important Arabic daily newspaper Al Hayat, as well as Al Mada and the Tattoo Magazine which are based in Baghdad.
 His books have been translated into several languages.
 Najem Wali also writes for well known German-language newspapers on a regular basis, such as the Süddeutsche Zeitung, Neue Zürcher Zeitung, and Die Zeit.